Last year I decided to change my traditional hiking gear for ultralight gear.

 I could have gone even for lower numbers, but I was balancing out my budget and the fact that I’m living in Scotland right now.
 It’s pretty wet here and there are days where I wouldn’t go hiking without a snorkel, so I prioritized slightly more sturdy materials over the lightest possible weight.

 Knowing Your Gear is the Key

-If you’ve never tried ultralight gear before, it might be a bit of a scary world to step into as it’s a completely new universe and changes fundamental things about the way you hike.
+If you’ve never tried ultralight gear and the best night vision scope for ar15 before, it might be a bit of a scary world to step into as it’s a completely new universe and changes fundamental things about the way you hike.

 Let me explain.

 When it comes to tents, if you have a good, double sided tent that weights 3 kg, you probably don’t have to worry too much about where you’re gonna pitch that beast.
 On the other hand, if you have a 700g, single wall, non-free stating tent, you have to pay a close attention to where you put it (unless you want to go for a spin at night when a sudden gust hits your tent so heavily that you get wet slaps all over your face).

 Ultralight gear is just a tiny bit more delicate than traditional gear.

 Knowing how to approach it so you don’t destroy it is the key for a happy ultralight hiking life.
 To learn about your gear, check Youtube for reviews, do your research about the materials that your shelter is built from and try to apply what you’ve learnt when you’re out there.

 My Big Four is sorted and the time to cut down my toothbrush’s bristles is not here yet.

 So, what’s the next step in shaving off my weight?